Some features and content are currently unavailable today due to maintenance at our service provider. Status updates

 About

-The International Review of Research in Open and Distributed Learning (www.irrodl.org) is a refereed, open access e-journal that disseminates original research, theory, and best practice in open and distributed learning worldwide.
-IRRODL is available free-of-charge to anyone with access to the Internet, and there are no article submission or access charges for publication in this open journal.
+The International Review of Research in Open and Distributed Learning is a refereed, open access e-journal that disseminates original research, theory, and best practices in open and distributed learning worldwide.
+IRRODL is freely available to anyone with Internet access and does not charge article submission or access fees, supporting equitable participation in scholarly publishing.

-The Journal targets both researchers and practitionares of open and distance education systems.
-It thus aims to improve the quality of basic and applied research while also addressing the need for this knowledge to be translated into polices and activities that improve educational opportunity for students and teachers.
+The journal serves both researchers and practitioners of open and distance education systems.
+Its mission is to enhance the quality of basic and applied research while ensuring that scholarly insights are translated into policies and practices that expand educational opportunity for students and teachers globally.

 Contact